courtnieross/camelot-pta.github.io/index.md

 title: Camelot PTA
 ---

 The Camelot Parent Teacher Association (PTA) is a non-profit volunteer organization that supports the Camelot Elementary School.
-The PTA’s mission is to make every child’s potential a reality by engaging and empowering families and communities to advocate for all children.
+The PTA's mission is to make every child's potential a reality by engaging and empowering families and communities to advocate for all children.

-Just a few ways Camelot’s PTA supports our school  includes: funding field trips for all grade levels, planning after school educational programs, engaging the school community through social events, in-school assemblies, and classroom teaching tools.
+Just a few ways Camelot's PTA supports our school  includes: funding field trips for all grade levels, planning after school educational programs, engaging the school community through social events, in-school assemblies, and classroom teaching tools.

 The Camelot PTA is focused on supporting our school and children by being:
   * directly involved in programs that benefit our children.